codenet/understanding-rust-vmm/vmm-reference-boot.md

 ```rs
 const KERNEL_BOOT_FLAG_MAGIC: u16 = 0xaa55;
 ```
 Header field: `boot_flag`.
 Must contain 0xaa55.
 This is the closest thing old Linux kernels have to a magic number.
 The 0xAA55 signature is the last two bytes of the first sector of your bootdisk (bootsector/Master Boot Record/MBR).
 If it is 0xAA55, then the BIOS will try booting the system.
-If it's not found (garbled or 0x0000), you'll get an error message from your BIOS that it didn't find a bootable disk
+If it's not found (garbled or 0x0000), you'll get an error message from your BIOS that it didn't find a bootable disk.

 ```rs
 const KERNEL_HDR_MAGIC: u32 = 0x5372_6448;